Criminology (Level 3 WJEC Applied Diploma)

 How do we decide what behaviour is criminal?
 How do we explain why people commit crime?
 What makes someone a serial killer, or abusive to their own families?

 Knowing about the different types of crime and the criminological approaches to theory will give you a sharper insight into the kind of thinking used by experts and politicians to explain crime and criminality.
-Public law makers are informed by theory and apply these theories to their own solutions to the problem of crime.
+Public law makers are informed by theory and apply them to their own solutions to the problem of crime.

 Level 3 Applied Diploma in Criminology is a qualification with elements of psychology, law and sociology that complements studies in other humanity subjects.
 Learning is related to authentic criminal case studies.